 What is obsessive-compulsive disorder?

 OCD is an anxiety disorder characterised by obsessions and compulsions.
 The obsessions are intrusive, repetitive and unwanted thoughts, very hard to stop, that generate anxiety.
 The compulsions are the unproductive actions that the person repeats to get rid of the anxiety, as they temporarily reduce it.
 The problem with the compulsions is that they reinforce the brain’s beliefs that the obsessions are harmful and dangerous and that the only way to feel relief and avoid the negative consequences of the thoughts is by performing the compulsions.
 Nevertheless, this increases anxiety and leads to a circle of obsessions-compulsions.
+Having intrusive thoughts is common in the general population, however, these thoughts can escalate into obsessions.

 The causes of obsessive-compulsive disorder are unknown; however, the success of selective serotonin reuptake inhibitors (SSRIs) to treat OCD suggests that a serotonin alteration might be involved.